Raiyol/AzureVM/README.md

 ![homepageVM](./media/port.jpg)

 Click "Ajouter une règle", a pop up will show.
-Let everything to what's defalut in it except thse :
+Let everything to what's default in it except these :

 - Plages de ports de destination : 55151 (the port we put on the code)
 - Protocole : UDP